 The USPTO offers a Patent Application Information Retrieval (PAIR) service in the public domain.
 It performs searches on published and issued patents, and it is available in both the public and private domains.

 Using a patent monitoring system is a great way to stay ahead of the competition.
 If you are able to spot the patents that your competitors might be filing, you will be able to get in front of their lawsuits.
 You may even be able to develop an invalidity opinion about a competitor’s pending patent application.
 This can be useful for research and development, as well as commercialization.

-The Patent Office has a slew of tools for monitoring patent applications.
+There are a slew of tools for monitoring patent applications.
 These include patent applications, the patent application number, and the filing date.
 The patent application number is based on the type of patent application being filed.
 You can also check the expiry date of a patent.
 If it is expired, the patent remains a valid prior-art reference.

 A patent monitoring system may also alert you to important legal events that relate to your patents, such as filings in high courts or the filing of infringement suits.
 These legal events may have a big impact on your patent’s future.